 It’s Important to Set a Healthy Example

-“I want them to have exercise and activity in their life at a young age, so as they grow older it becomes part of their routine and way of life, that is, living a healthy and active lifestyle,” she added.
+“I want them to have exercise and activity in their life at a young age, so as they grow older it becomes part of their routine and way of life, that is, living a healthy and active lifestyle,” she says.

 Make Time to Find Peace in Nature